patrickdb/ContinuousEduProjects/README.md

 At this moment the project consists of:
 * <a href="https://github.com/patrickdb/TransferableEduProjects/wiki">Wiki</a>, here we capture the knowledge and challenges on how to set-up, guide and assist in long term student projects.
 * Work procedures, practical guidelines on how to set-up development environment that help in easy transfer of projects.
+* <a href="https://github.com/patrickdb/TransferableEduProjects/issues">Issues</a>.
+Challenges we currently see and we would like to see picked up in the near future.

+Feel free to contribute.